Eritrean Liberation Front: Fall of the ELF (1978–1981)

 With the assistance of the USSR, Ethiopia successfully took back most of Eritrea by the middle of 1978.
 Consequently, the EPLF withdrew to Sahel and Nakfa.
 There, they engaged in sporadic raids of Ethiopian strongholds.
 The ELF mustered support from the Arab world to attempt a counter offensive on the Ethiopian army.
 However, the attack failed and the ELF placed the EPLF at fault for not aiding their counter offensive.
 The EPLF also suspected the ELF of working with the Arab countries to reach a peace agreement with Ethiopia.
-Therefore, in 1980, hostility between the EPLF and ELF reemerged after the ELF left Sahel.
+Therefore, in 1980, hostility between the EPLF and ELF reemerged after the ELF left the Sahel.
 The EPLF reclaimed the northern Red Sea area of Eritrea in 1980 whereas the ELF fled to Sudan in the face of battle with Ethiopia and the EPLF.
-In Sudan, the ELF lost their weapons and consequently, dissolved.
+In Sudan, the ELF lost their weapons and consequently dissolved.
 Therefore, in 1981, the EPLF was the only Eritrean independence movement still afloat.

 The Eritrean War for Independence continued for another ten years, with the EPLF as the primary independence movement.
 Eritrea achieved full independence on May 24, 1991.